Current projects

 Project description

-In 2017, MWIFMA acquired a multi-species training boat for the purpose of providing training.
-We also acquired three commercial communal fishing licenses for mackerel, herring and bluefin tuna; as well as the associated fishing equipment.
+In 2017, AGHAMM acquired a multi-species training boat (35-foot fiberglass hull) for the purpose of providing training.
+We also acquired three communal commercial fishing licenses for mackerel, herring and bluefin tuna; as well as the associated fishing equipment.
 We named the boat Nignag, which means our home in the Mi’gmaq language.
-The acquisition of this multi-species training boat is intended to adequately train members of the communities of Gespeg, Gespegiag and Wolastoqiyik Wahsipekuk to commercially fish different species such as lobster and the species covered by our licenses.
-In particular, this project allows real-life learning on various fishing techniques, different gears, new technologies, while completing practical training on safety at sea.
-The Nignag is also used for aquaculture activities at the site of the MWIFMA in Paspébiac, which allows the crew and the learners to be trained on the culture of macroalgae.
-With the help of DFO and Service Canada, the training boat program provides training for apprentices, deckhand helpers, captains, and scuba diving courses.
-Theoretical training recognized by educational establishments is combined with practical experiences on board the training boat.
+The acquisition of this multi-species training vessel aims to adequately train the members of the crews of Gespeg, Gespegiag and Wolastoqiyik Wahsipekuk to commercially fish different species such as lobster and the species covered by our licenses.
+In particular, this project aims to allow real-life learning on various fishing techniques, different gear, new technologies, while completing a practical training on safety at sea.
+Thanks to the help of DFO and Service Canada, the training vessel program offers training for apprentices, fishing helpers, captains as well as courses in scuba diving.
+Theoretical training recognized by educational establishments are combined with practical experiences on board the training boat.

 Project description